chrisl8/ArloBot/README.md

 ArloBot Package for ROS
 =======================

-# THIS BRANCH IS STILL EXPERIMENTAL!!
+# THIS BRANCH HAS SOME NEW FEATURES!
-### It is not fully tested yet, so use at your own risk and report issues.
+### **You MUST replace the code on your Propeller Board if you were using a previous branch!**
+### Please create issues if you discover my new code is not working.

 ## New Propeller C Code with new Serial Interface